Country

 Nepal

-The Girls' Education Challenge (GEC) has had five projects working in Nepal, which aim to improve learning opportunities and outcomes for over 30,180 of the country's marginalised girls.
-Access to good quality education will give these girls the chance of a better future for themselves, their families and their communities.
+The Girls' Education Challenge (GEC) had five projects working in Nepal, which improved learning opportunities and outcomes for 34,306 of the country's marginalised girls.

 Projects

-Supporting the Education of Marginalised Girls in Kailali - Project completed implementation in March 2021
+Supporting the Education of Marginalised Girls in Kailali (STEM) - Project completed implementation in March 2021

 Sisters for Sisters' Education- Project completed implementation in June 2021